 The project is based on two distinct but complementary pillars:

-– Maria Judite de Carvalho: les frontières de l’humain face aux débris du monde, 15 March 2021 (Université Paris Nanterre)
+– Maria Judite de Carvalho: les frontières de l’humain face aux débris du monde, March 15th, 2021 (Université Paris Nanterre):

-– Maria Archer: reflexos e reflexões, 24 January 2022 (National Library of Portugal)
+– Maria Archer: reflexos e reflexões, January 24th, 2022 (National Library of Portugal);

-The volume Escritoras portuguesas no tempo da Ditadura Militar e do Estado Novo, col. “Mondes de Langue Portugaise”, Peter Lang – Bruxelles, to be published in 2022, gathers some of the most relevant contributions produced so far within the project, whose results have already been presented and discussed in the first two colloquia.
+The volume Escritoras portuguesas no tempo da Ditadura Militar e do Estado Novo, Peter Lang – Bruxelles, published in 2023, brings together some of the most important contributions produced to date as part of the project, the results of which have already been presented and discussed at the first two colloquia.
+This volume was organised by José Manuel da Costa Esteves, Isabel Henriques de Jesus and Teresa Sousa de Almeida (coord.) and is part of the ‘Mondes de Langue Portugaise’ collection, directed by Graça dos Santos.

-Within the framework of the “Temporada França-Portugal 2022”, two other international colloquia will be held on the theme of the project, of which they have received the seal, thus integrating the official programme:
+As part of the ‘Temporada França-Portugal 2022’, two other international colloquiums were held under the theme of the project, integrating the official programme:

 In both editions, emphasis will be given to Novas cartas portuguesas of the ‘Three Marias’ marking the fiftieth anniversary of the seizure by the Censorship that generated a wave of solidarity on the part of French women writers.